sravanthishoroff/RAG/README.md

-# Document QA System with OpenAI GPT-3.5 Turbo and PyPDF2
+# Document QA System with OpenAI

 This project demonstrates a Document Question-Answering System using OpenAI GPT-3.5 Turbo and PyPDF2.
 It allows users to ask questions, and the system finds the best answer from a collection of PDF documents.